morgixin/venuer/README.md

-# createvent
+# Venuer
- Event Creator Catalog, an assignment for Web Development Class.
+A Web Development assignment.

+## About
+A platform to rent places for events, made with React and Springboot.
+> Find ideal places for your event in Venuer!